jjvanzon/JJs-Reference-Architecture/apis.md

 AJAX
 ----

-For AJAX'ing partial web content, our team made our own wrapper AJAX methods, around calls to jQuery, so we could AJAX with a single code line and handle both partial loads and full reloads the same way.
+For `AJAX`'ing partial web content, our team made our own wrapper `AJAX` methods, around calls to `jQuery`, so we could `AJAX` with a single code line and handle both partial loads and full reloads the same way.
 Saved quite a few lines of JavaScript code.

-Our strategy was to prefer full loads, so we could keep most logic in the C# realm.
-This before resorting to AJAX calls.
+Our strategy was to prefer full loads, so we could keep most logic in the `C#` realm.
+This before resorting to `AJAX` calls.
 See [First Full Load – Then Partial Load – Then Native Code](patterns.md#first-full-load--then-partial-load--then-native-code).

 Configuration
 -------------

-For configuration we might use the [`JJ.Framework.Configuration`](https://www.nuget.org/packages/JJ.Framework.Configuration) API, which might be quite a bit easier than using .NET's `System.Configuration` directly.
+For configuration we might use the [`JJ.Framework.Configuration`](https://www.nuget.org/packages/JJ.Framework.Configuration) API, which is quite a bit easier than using .NET's `System.Configuration` directly.

-You might read from its `README` how it works, by following the link above.
+You might read from its `README` how it works.

 It does not seem to support reading out the `connectionStrings` section yet.
 So here is an idea how that might work. would it ever be programmed.